Disease/ Disorder

 Pharmacological treatment of FM is common despite modest evidence of efficacy.

-- Three agents are approved by the US Food and Drug Administration for the treatment of FM including duloxetine, milnacipran, and pregabalin.
+• Three agents are approved by the US Food and Drug Administration (FDA) for the treatment of FM including duloxetine, milnacipran, and pregabalin.

-- Despite lack of high-quality evidence, amitriptyline, a tricyclic antidepressant, has been used for years in the treatment of FM and its use is recommended in the above mentioned guidelines.19,20
+• Despite lack of high-quality evidence, amitriptyline, a tricyclic antidepressant, continues to be used in past years for the treatment of FM and its use is recommended in the above-mentioned guidelines.30

-- Cyclobenzaprine is structurally related to tricyclic antidepressants and is a centrally-acting muscle relaxant.
+• Cyclobenzaprine is structurally related to tricyclic antidepressants and is a centrally-acting muscle relaxant.
 A systematic review found that subjects prescribed this medication were three times more likely to report overall improvement.
-However, use may be limited by side effect profile.19
+However, use may be limited by side effect profile.30

-- Older generation selective serotonin reuptake inhibitors (SSRIs) such as fluoxetine, sertraline, and paroxetine have shown some effect in improving FM-related pain; however, these medications may provide greater benefit in treating the mood disorders commonly seen with FM.19
+• Older generation selective serotonin reuptake inhibitors (SSRIs) such as fluoxetine, sertraline, and paroxetine have shown some effect in improving FM-related pain; however, these medications may provide greater benefit in treating the mood disorders commonly seen with FM.30

 Rehabilitative

-- Aerobic exercise is an essential component of treatment.
+• Aerobic exercise is an essential component of treatment.
 A Cochrane review of 13 studies found moderate-quality evidence that aerobic exercise improved HRQOL and low-quality evidence that it may improve physical function and reduce pain, fatigue, and stiffness in this population.
-Aerobic exercise is generally well tolerated, especially if performed in a graduated, supervised fashion.22
+Aerobic exercise is generally well tolerated, especially if performed in a graduated, supervised fashion.33

-- Mixed exercise, defined as regular sessions of two or more types of exercise including aerobic, strengthening, or flexibility exercise, did not appear to provide statistically significant benefit or harm when compared to other types of exercise, medication, or non-exercise treatment such as biofeedback.23
+• Mixed exercise, defined as regular sessions of two or more types of exercise including aerobic, strengthening, or flexibility exercise, did not appear to provide statistically significant benefit or harm when compared to other types of exercise, medication, or non-exercise treatment such as biofeedback.34

-- With the exception of acupuncture, there is limited data to support complementary and alternative therapies in the treatment of FM including manual therapy, chiropractic manipulation, and tai chi.
-There is promising research that acupuncture is more effective in reducing FM-related pain than sham acupuncture.24
+• With the exception of acupuncture, there is limited data to support complementary and alternative therapies in the treatment of FM including manual therapy, chiropractic manipulation, and tai chi.
+There is promising research that acupuncture is more effective in reducing FM-related pain than sham acupuncture.35

 Occasionally, functional capacity examination is required to demonstrate vocational limitations.